juntang-zhuang/Adabelief-Optimizer/README.md

 ### Done
 * Updated results on an SN-GAN is in https://github.com/juntang-zhuang/SNGAN-AdaBelief, AdaBelief achieves 12.36 FID (lower is better) on Cifar10, while Adam achieves 13.25 (number taken from the log of official repository ```PyTorch-studioGAN```).
 * LSTM experiments uploaded to ```PyTorch_Experiments/LSTM```
+* (10/23/2020) Transformer trains fine locally with PyTorch 1.1 CUDA9.0 (BLEU score 35.74 (highest is 35.85) on IWSLT14 DE-En with small transformer), but works much worse on a server with PyTorch 1.4  CUDA 10.0 (BLEU score < 26) using the same code.
+The code is to reproduce the error is at: https://github.com/juntang-zhuang/transformer-adabelief <br>
+Identify the problem to be an old version ```fairseq``` is incompatible with new version PyTorch, works fine with latest ```fairseq```.

 ## Installation and usage